Liam Palmer: 2017–2020

-2020–present
+2021–present

 On 11 November 2021, he would extend his stay at the club by a further two years, keeping him tied down until the summer of 2023.

 He would make his 350th Sheffield Wednesday appearance against Bolton Wanderers on 20 August 2022, taking the captain's armband from Barry Bannan and scoring his fifth goal for the club.

-His start to the 2022–23 campaign would see him recognised, winning the club's player of the month, and nominated for the EFL Player of the Month for August, subsequently winning the award.
-He won the clubs player of the month for February, his second player of the month award for the season, having scored his fourth goal of the campaign and playing his part in helping break the clubs all time clean sheet record in a single campaign.
+His start to the 2022–23 campaign would see him get recognition for his good performances.
+He won the club's Player of the Month, and was nominated for the EFL Player of the Month for August, subsequently winning the award.
+He won the club's Player of the Month for February, his second Player of the Month award for the season, having scored his fourth goal of the campaign and playing his part in helping break the club's all-time clean sheet record in a single campaign.
+On 30 April, he was named the club's Player of the Season winner as well as the Players' Player of the Season and he was also honoured with a Lifetime Achievement award.
+Following the 1–0 victory against Barnsley in the League-One play-offs, Palmer confirmed an option in his contract had been triggered and he would be staying another year at the club.
+This was confirmed in the club's retained list.

+Palmer made his 400th Sheffield Wednesday appearance on 26 August 2023 in a 2–1 away defeat to Cardiff City.
+He became the 15th player in history to feature in at least 400 matches for the club.
+Following the end of the 2023–24 season, the club had offered Palmer a new contract which was signed on 31 May 2024.

+On 3 August 2024, Palmer received his testimonial against CD Leganés from La Liga, with the game finishing 0–0.

 International career

 In international football, Palmer was initially eligible to play for England through his birthplace, Scotland through his Carluke-born grandmother, and Jamaica.

 He represented Scotland at the under-19 level, where he made four appearances for the side.
 Later in the year, he made his debut for Scotland under-21s in a 3–1 win against Northern Ireland on 17 November 2010.
 He went on to make eight appearances for Scotland U21 over the next two years.

 Palmer was selected for the full Scotland squad for the first time in March 2019, and made his senior debut in the 3–0 away defeat to Kazakhstan in a Euro 2020 qualifier.